dotnet/docs/docs/core/tools/dotnet-install-script.md

 `./dotnet-install.sh --channel LTS`

-Install the latest 2.0 version to the specified location:
+Install the latest version from 2.0 channel to the specified location:

 Windows: